wackywendell/grpc-gevent/README.md

 ## Description

-This is an example repository showing what happens if you use `gevent` with `grpc`, and demonstrating that running grpc calls in a gevent.threadpool allows gevent to run normally.
+This is a minimal example demonstrating an issue with the current grpc experimental support and timeouts.

 ## Setup